rssteffey/AoC23/README.md

 ### Day 13 \[INCOMPLETE\]
 - Part 1: I'm Clever King reigning from Clever mountain.
 You others are fools.
 Counting up your reflection rows one by one.
 Binary checksums rool, everything else droolz
 - Part 2: Mr. Moron residing at 37 Moron Ct.
 What am I even doing with my life?
 Spending literal hours chasing an edge case in input data that I cannot possibly track down for the life of me.
 For fun?
 I'm stubborn enough to finish this one, just like I will Part 12 eventually.
 But it may be the end of my 2023 AoC
+- Part 2 Followup (12/15): Okay, this probably deserves it's own entire blog post, but this is the epitome of one bad assumption breaking everything.
+I spent HOURS trying to find a test case that would fail, but my code worked every time except on the real input data.
+Finally I found it.
+I mistakenly thought `x - y == any_power_of_2` meant that only one bit was different between the two numbers.
+This is VERY much not the case.
+32 - 24 = 8 but those two input numbers have *very* different binary sequences.
+Changed the comparison function to Bitwise XOR instead of subtraction and boom, instant 2nd star.
 ### Day 14
 - Part 1: Very fun (and now in lower_jamin_blood_pressure_format \[snake_case\])
 - Part 2: Despite still not completing Day 13 from whatever edge case I'm missing, I liked my checksums too much to abandon.
 Using them here to keep my history list more human-readable.
 (Not fully, just *more*)